ansible/ansible/hacking/ticket_stubs/wider_discussion.md

    * Matrix: [#devel:ansible.im](https://matrix.to/#/#devel:ansible.im)
    * #ansible-devel on [irc.libera.chat](https://libera.chat/)

-Or bring up in one of the weekly IRC meetings with the core group:
+Or bring up in one of the weekly Matrix/IRC meetings with the core group:

    * https://github.com/ansible/community/issues?q=is:open+label:meeting_agenda+label:core